opinionatedguide/opinionatedguide.github.io-src/chapters/5-circuits1.md

-# Chapter 5 - Resistance, Capacitance, and Inductance
+# Chapter 5 - Intro to Angry Pixies

 ## The Tools of the Trade